 Blacksburg, VA 24061

 540-231-6282 | firstname.lastname@example.org

-Erin A. Hopkins, PhD, serves as an Assistant Professor of Property Management within the College of Liberal Arts and Human Sciences at Virginia Tech, where she teaches courses in multifamily property management operations, environmental and sustainability issues in housing, and professional development.
+Erin A. Hopkins, Ph.D., serves as an associate professor of property management in the College of Liberal Arts and Human Sciences at Virginia Tech, where she teaches courses in multifamily property management operations, environmental and sustainability issues in housing, and professional development.
 She has been awarded Virginia Tech’s Teacher of the Week and has received recognition in Virginia Tech’s “Thank a Teacher” program multiple times.